 Thank you to all of the race volunteers who come out and help with the registration, setup, timing, handing out farm bucks and medals, distributing bagels, patching up injuries, making sure runners turn onto the correct trail, setting the course, sweeping the course, and cleaning up so other park visitors enjoy the same experience we all had.

-We had a team of photographers (Ryan, Tom, Diane, Dave, Bram, Alan, Carol, Orion, John, Ciorsdan, and Rob) out there who volunteered their time for the morning!
-An outline with links to all of their photos is here.
+We also had a team of volunteer photographers (Michael, Tom, Diane, Dave, Alan, Carol, John, Ciorsdan, and Rob) out there who took photos of you all (and your kids) on Sunday morning!
+An outline (in progress) with links to all of their photos is here.

 The 5 Mile Races

 Didier Morelli (31:47) of Ridgewood, NY finished first by thirty seconds ahead of second place finisher Luis Francisco (32:17) of Mahopac, NY.
 Third overall went to Benjamin Hopkins (33:53) of Larchmont, NY.
 Virgil Bretz (34:01) of Mt.
 Kisco, NY and John McElroy (34:34) of Danbury, CT rounded out the top 5.

 Lindsey Felling of Larchmont, NY won the women’s division in 38:01.
 Kirby Mosenthal (38:05) of Briarcliff Manor, NY finished a very close second.
 Past winner Ann MacDonald (38:24) of Mt.
 Kisco NY finished third.
 Kelsey Crawford (39:10) of Katonah, NY finished fourth, and Mary Kauffman (39:37) of Williamstown, MA was fifth for this year.